William Herbert, 2nd Marquess of Powis

-Life
+Early life

+Herbert was born in c.
+1665.
+He was the son of William Herbert, 1st Marquess of Powis, by Lady Elizabeth Somerset.
+Among his siblings were Frances Mackenzie, Countess of Seaforth (wife of Kenneth Mackenzie, 4th Earl of Seaforth), Lady Mary Maxwell (wife of Richard Molyneux, Francis Browne, 4th Viscount Montagu, and Sir George Maxwell of Orchardtoun, 3rd Baronet), Anne Smith, Viscountess Carrington (wife of Francis Smith, 2nd Viscount Carrington), Lady Lucy Herbert (who became a canoness regular and devotional writer), and Winifred Maxwell, Countess of Nithsdale (wife of William Maxwell, 5th Earl of Nithsdale).

-He was the son of William Herbert, 1st Marquess of Powis, by Lady Elizabeth, younger daughter of Edward Somerset, 2nd Marquess of Worcester.
+His father was the only son of Percy Herbert, 2nd Baron Powis and the former Elizabeth Craven.
+His mother was the younger daughter of Edward Somerset, 2nd Marquess of Worcester.

 Until 1722 he was known as Viscount Montgomery.
 At the coronation of James II, 23 April 1685, he acted as page of honour.
 From 8 May 1687 until November 1688 he was colonel of a regiment of foot, and was also deputy-lieutenant of six Welsh counties from 26 February to 23 December 1688.